Crazytieguy/my-first-neural-network/README.md

 # My First Neural Network!

-A toy neural network for learning purposes.
-I wanted to implement it from scratch to make sure I really understand how it works.
+A neural network implemented from scratch for learning purposes.

 Uses the MNIST dataset.